Sanjay-Swain/VSSM/README.md

 # VSSM
-*Very Simple Sells Manager*
+*Very Simple Sales Manager*
 *(Better Name can be proposed)*

 #### *This program for now its in a pre-working state, its really not ready to use in a regular manner*

-VSSM aims to help sellers keep a control of the sells by providing a client driven classification of their sells, some basic inventory control and summarys of data.
+VSSM aims to help with keeping a control of the sales by providing a client driven classification of data, somebasic inventory control and summarys of data.

-For its initial development only cli will be used, without any fancy interface.
+For its initial development only cli will be used, without any fancy interface, after this a "front end" will be developed to use on cellphones and computers alike, adding support for connecting to "backend" either to an internet server or to a local server, as well as adding more features.

 *Initial development will be over when all inicial feauters are implemented*